 The next decade is less than a month away.
 Depending on your company’s outlook, planning, and readiness, this can seem either daunting or thrilling.

 To head into 2020 with confidence, take the necessary time to completely review your 2019’s goals by compiling data and comparing results to desired outcomes.
 To ring in the new year with a competitive edge, it’s vital to know what is working and what’s not.
+That’s why a digital marketing audit is so critical.

-We know that you are busy hiring excellent talent, creating new products, driving sales, putting out fires, etc., so we outlined a basic marketing audit that touches on some important considerations for any review.
+We know that you are busy hiring excellent talent, creating new products, driving sales, putting out fires, etc., so we outlined a basic marketing audit service that touches on some important considerations for any review.
 From a basic strategy to key trends in different marketing channels, this overview will guide you in the right direction.

 Step 1: Strategy Review